PoshCode/PowerShellPracticeAndStyle/English.md

 * End each file with a newline.

-### Scripts, Modules, Functions and Advanced Functions
-TODO
-* When to use each and how they differ

 #### Functions
 * Avoid using the `return` keyword in your functions, just place the object